 |As an Amazon Associate I earn from qualifying purchases.|

 Flux RL 2015 - 2014 Review by The Good Ride

 The Flux RL takes most of the tech from the DS30 and offers up a great binding at a very reasonable price.
 Since the DS30 is now the DS and has been upgraded they gave a good amount of the tech to the DL.
 This makes for a great binding at this price range.
-The only really difference is it’s missing the larger higher end ankle strap.
-To us it’s worth it to pay a little more for the DS but it’s still a good freestyle to all mountain freestyle binding.
+The only real difference is it’s missing the larger higher end ankle strap.
+To us, it’s worth it to pay a little more for the DS but it’s still a good freestyle to all mountain freestyle binding.